gladed/watchable/README.md

 The `use` block is synchronized to prevent concurrent modification, so it's safe to call from any thread or scope as long as its implementation does not block.
 Changes are complete when `use` returns.

+`WatchableList`, `WatchableSet`, and `WatchableMap` implement their respective collections, but their contents may change at any time.

 ## Read-Only Watchable

 If you need pass a Watchable that can be watched, but should not be altered, call its `.readOnly()` accessor.
 This will return a form of the original object that does not have the `.use` method.